-October 6 is an International Birdwatching Day.
-On this day birdwatchers in most European countries go out to their favourite birding locations to spot as many birds as they can and then enter their data into a common database.
+October 6, 2012, was the World Migratory Bird Day.
+On this day birdwatchers in most European countries go out to their favourite birding locations to spot as many migratory birds as they can and then enter their data into a common database.

-I haven’t seen many water birds in Russia (apart from the ducks on city ponds), so I was very keen to spend the International Birdwatching Day in Moscow, regardless of the meteorological situation.
+I haven’t seen many water birds in Russia so I was keen for an adventure, regardless of the meteorological situation.

 At the first pond, we spotted one of my favourite birds: Great-crested grebe or Чомга (Podiceps cristatus).
 It wasn’t in breeding plumage, of course, but it was great to see it anyway.
-The only other time I saw this species was at a small lake near Mildura in Australia, and it was much further away then.
+The only other time I saw this species was at a small lake near Mildura in Australia (and later in Queenstown in New Zealand), and it was much further away then.

 One of the ponds at the farm was drained and the nutrient-rich sediment on the bottom of the pond was exposed to the world.
 This drained pond was home to at least 1500 gulls and smaller numbers of Mallard ducks, Eurasian Widgeon or Свиязь (Anas Penelope), Tufted Duck or Хохлатая чернять (Aythya fuligula), the adorable Northern Lapwing or Чибис (Vanellus vanellu), as well as a few Garganey or Чирок-трескунок (Anas querquedula) and Grey heron or Серая цапля (Ardea cinerea).